spiral/docs/components/entity.md

 ```

 ### Reserved Names
-Following field names are reserved for model behaviour definition and can not be accessed using magic get/set **inside** model:
+The following field names are reserved for model behaviour definition and can not be accessed using magic get/set **inside** model:

 Field      | Description
 ---        | ---
 hidden     | List of fields must be hidden from publicFields() method.
-fillable   | Set of fields allowed to be filled using setFields() method.
+fillable   | Set of fields that can be filled using setFields() method.
-secured    | List of fields not allowed to be filled by setFields() method.
+secured    | List of fields that can't be filled by setFields() method.
 setters    | Field setters.
 getters    | Field getters.
-accessors  | Accessors used to mock field data and filter every request thought itself.
+accessors  | Accessors used to mock field data and filter every request through itself.
 fields     | Entity data.
 errors     | Validation errors.
-**schema** | Used by ORM, ODM and RequestFilter entities to describe model behaviour.
+**schema** | Used by ORM, ODM and RequestFilter entities to describe your model behaviour.
-indexes    | ORM and ODM only, set of indexed to be created in related table/collection.
+indexes    | ORM and ODM only, set of indexes to be created in related table/collection.
 defaults   | ORM and ODM only, set of default values for model fields.
-database   | ORM and ODM only, daatabase name associated with model.
+database   | ORM and ODM only, database name associated with your model.
-table      | ORM only, table name associated with model.
+table      | ORM only, table name associated with your model.
-collection | ODM only, collection name associated with model.
+collection | ODM only, collection name associated with your model.
 orm        | ORM components, only for Record models.
 odm        | ODM component, only for Document models.
 parent     | Parent Document/Composition, for ODM models only.

-> You are still able to use `getField` and `setField` methods without limitations.
+> You can still use the `getField` and `setField` methods without any limitations.

 ## DataEntity Implementations
-As mentioned in section disclaimer DataEntity is common parent for few important spiral models, such models includes ORM `Record`, ODM `Document` and Http `RequestFilter`.
-As result you can apply same priciples for filtering, validations and etc for any of this model.
+As mentioned earlier in the section disclaimer, DataEntity is the common parent for few important spiral models.
+These models includes ORM `Record`, ODM `Document` and Http `RequestFilter`.
+As a result, you can apply the same priciples for filtering, validations etc. for any of these models.

-> Attention, ORM and ODM models uses static model cache (you have to run `spiral up` to update it), as result you are able to inherit entity behaviours from it's parents including fillable, hidden fields, validations and their messages and etc.
+> Attention, the ORM and ODM models use a static model cache (you have to run `spiral up` to update it).
+As a result, you can inherit the entity behaviours from it's parents including fillable, hidden fields, validations and their messages etc.

 ## Events
-Every data entity model support event dispatching associated with model class, you can find list of available events and their arguments in ORM and ODM sections.
+Every data entity model supports event dispatching associated with the model class.
+You can find a list of available events and their arguments in ORM and ODM sections.